chraebslii/public-templates/html/snippets.md

 ### noscript

 > If the browser doesn't support JS or JS is disabled

-<noscript> Sorry, your browser does not support JavaScript! </noscript>

 ```html
 <noscript> Sorry, your browser does not support JavaScript! </noscript>